Icahn subpoenaed by U.S. on biofuels dealing: filing

 After an uproar over the proposal, Icahn resigned his post as adviser in August.
 In his resignation letter, Icahn downplayed his role, saying: “I never had access to nonpublic information or profited from my position.”

-The EPA has said it does not currently believe shifting the blending responsibility off refiners is appropriate.
+The Environmental Protection Agency has said it does not currently believe shifting the blending responsibility off refiners is appropriate.

 While Icahn was pushing for the change, his refining company CVR Energy built up a large short position in the obscure biofuel blending credit market, which was worth around $280 million at the end of June.